xcapaldi/nanoprep/README.md

 There are helper classes as well for calculating pore sizes and quickly plotting data.
 These `utilities` should be largely static as they are fundamental to easy protocol design.
 In the `helpers` directory there are subsections of protocols that can be applied in a full protocol in a custom configuration.
-For example, in `iv.py` you can run an IV curve without programming all the logic manually yourself.
+For example, you can import from `iv_2022_0.py` to run an IV curve without programming all the logic manually yourself.

+### Versioning
+NanoPrep as a whole uses [semantic versioning](https://semver.org/) with the goal of minimizing any breaking change in `nanoprep` or the `utilities`.
+Modules in the `helpers` directory use something similar to [date-based versioning](https://peps.python.org/pep-0440/).
+The format is **year**.**version**.
+A given version (`iv_2022_0`) should remain stable unless there is breaking change in NanoPrep overall.
+Contributors can update the helper methods by creating a new version of the module (`iv_2022_1`) without breaking functionality for anyone using an older version.

 ## Configuration
 A key feature of NanoPrep is its configuration file.